 - 1/2 cup raw pecans

-- In a large mixing bowl, combine the almond dream yogurt, pumpkin puree, maple syrup, cinnamon, nutmeg, cloves, and vanilla extract.
-(You can either use plain or vanilla almond dream yogurt for this recipe.
-Vanilla will leave it little sweeter than the plain.)
+In a large mixing bowl, combine the yogurt, pumpkin puree, pure maple syrup, cinnamon, nutmeg, cloves, and vanilla extract.

 This post contains affiliate links for products I regularly use and highly recommend.